matbryan52/microscopy-images-qem/slides.md

 ![w:100% h:450](figures/memory-layout.svg)

-This becomes very important for >2D data, it pays to store data in a way which matches the processing being done (whole images, or one pixel from many images?).
+This becomes very important for >2D data - it pays to store data in a way which matches the processing being done (whole images, or one pixel from many images?).

 ---